 All members of the committee must meet together with the student to review the proposal.
 An exception can be made only in the case of a member from a distant university in which case the member must join the meeting by teleconference.
 Notification of the proposal review date must be given to the DGS Assistant to help in locating a room for the proposal review.
-The dissertation proposal should be distributed to the committee at least 10 days before the meeting.
+The dissertation proposal should be distributed to the committee at least 14 days before the meeting.
 The approval of the dissertation proposal is made by completion of the "Proposal/Thesis Committee Approval" form and obtaining the signatures of all committee members.
 This form must be filed with the DGS Assistant.
 Note that the proposal meeting is not an exam and there is no "passing" or "failing" of the proposal meeting.
 If the committee discussion with the student leads to alterations in the proposal plans, then the committee can ask for changes prior to signing the form.
 This can take place after the proposal meeting.
+The student's ability to proceed with their work over the summer will often suffer if they are unable to have a dissertation proposal review meeting after the beginning of May.
+Assuming committee members are available in the summer months students have the option of having a summer meeting for the proposal without paying a registration fee.
+However, when possible, these meetings should take place by the end of May or at the end of August right before the semester begins.

-1 Clinical psychology students must have dissertation proposal successfully defended prior to applying for internship (i.e., before October1
+&lt;sup>1 Clinical psychology students must have their dissertation proposal successfully defended prior to applying for internship (i.e., on or before October 1)